tg-tian/tg-tian.github.io/_pages/about.md

 </div>

 <div class="skill-container">
 I am using ns-3 to build a simulation platform for future Internet architectures.
-As a result, I have over a year of experience reading and utilizing ns-3 source code.
-Since ns-3's design follows the specifications of the Linux network protocol stack, I also have a good understanding of Linux kernel networking subsystems.
+As a result, I have more than two years of experience of using ns-3.
+Since it's design follows the specifications of the Linux network protocol stack, I also have a good understanding of Linux kernel networking subsystems.
 Additionally, I integrated an MPTCP protocol scanning module into the zmap tool, enabling me to scan and measure the entire IPv4 address space for MPTCP servers.
 This experience has provided me with a solid understanding of the libpcap library, which is at the core of zmap and tcpdump.<br>
 <br>
 I am currently very interested in IPFS, particularly its core library, libp2p, and I am conducting research related to it.
 </div>